Er-Adarsh-Chauhan/spring-5-mvc-based-using-form-application/README.md

 `Note : In this web application we implements only server based form validations.`

-## Requirments for this Spring 5 MVC Form Validation web Application :
+## Requirements for this Spring 5 MVC Form Validation web Application :
   * Create Dynamic Web Application that Supports Maven.
   * Add Jar files or dependencies to Pom.xml file
      *  spring-core-5.1.8.RELEASE.jar